Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 + Points for attention of using State script template :

-  â€?
-The purpose of using this template is not only makes it easy for you to build the State function, but also to synchronize the HFSM settings to the script.
+  â€‹		The purpose of using this template is not only makes it easy for you to build the State function, but also to synchronize the HFSM settings to the script.
 Therefore, there are some points to pay attention to:

-  + Ensure the correct inheritance path for script class ï¼?
+  + Ensure the correct inheritance path for script class .

     ```python
     extends "res://addons/hierarchical_finite_state_machine/script/source/state.gd"